 Chill the Batter: Madeleines have a more tender structure and that classic bump in the middle when the batter has had time to chill.
 Be sure to chill your batter for at least 1 hour in the refrigerator.
 The batter can chill for as long as 24 hours.

-Flour and Cocoa Powder for the Pan: I use both a nonstick Madeleine pan and plenty of butter so I haven't had trouble getting madeleines out of the pan.
+Flour and Cocoa Powder for the Pan: I use both a non-stick pan and plenty of butter or cooking spray.
+I haven't had trouble getting madeleines out of the pan and they keep their signature shell shape.
 However, if you pan is not nonstick, I do recommend dusting the buttered pan with a mixture of flour and cocoa powder.
 Combine 1 tablespoon of the cocoa powder and flour in a small mixing bowl.
 Sift this over your buttered pan.
 Knock off any excess flour mixture and then add your batter to the pan for baking.

 ⭐️ Recipe FAQs About